pw-z/pw-z.github.io/blog/2021/07/2021071901-an-api-autotest-tool-part1-basic-functions-implementation.md

 ## 1 Introduction

-This is a simlpe data-driven api autotest tool(or so-called testing framework), implemented **WITHOUT** using `unittest` or `pytest`.
+This is a simlpe api autotest tool(or so-called testing framework), implemented **WITHOUT** using `unittest` or `pytest`.
 The main procedure for a complete api test using this tool is:

 1. write test cases in a `.xlsx` file, every case mainly includes the following contents:
    * api address like `http://127.0.0.1:8089/test`